canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 curl http://[fd98::7534]/
 ```

-If the Nginx server responds, IPv6 connectivity is working properly.
+A welcome message from the nginx web-server is displayed when IPv6 connectivity is set up correctly.

 ## IPv6-Only Cluster Considerations